 Brisbane Metro will deliver:

-- high-frequency services every three minutes in peak periods on weekdays, with a metro every 90 seconds between Roma Street and Mater Hill
+- high-frequency services every three minutes in peak periods on weekdays, with a metro every 90 seconds between Roma Street and Mater Hill busway stations

 - 21 kilometre dedicated route servicing 18 stations

 - upgrades to 17 existing stations, including ticketing improvements to speed up boarding

 - interchange opportunities at 11 locations.

 - improved CBD amenity through reduction of buses on streets

-- connects key health, knowledge and entertainment hubs
+- connects key health, education, knowledge and entertainment hubs

 - fixes key bottlenecks at the Cultural Centre, Victoria Bridge and North Quay

 - complements the proposed Cross River Rail project.